hsemple/QGIS_Tutorials/source/terrain_mapping.rst

    :alt: Contours

 2. Make sure you select the elevation layer as the input raster.
-Set a contour interval of 50 ft, then click Ok.
+Set a contour interval of 50ft, then click Ok.
 If you do not like the results, you can try different contours intervals.

 .. image:: img/terrain_analysis_contours2.png